chrismhodgson/nextjs-pfrac/data/_articles/2025-02-19-hartcliff-hill-and-penistone-10k.md

 date: 2025-05-27T07:39:31.320Z
 tags:
   - RACES
-summary: Online pre-entries available now
+summary: Race full
 ---
-Pre-entry is still available for the [Norman Cole Penistone 10K](https://pfrac.co.uk/races/penistone-10k) on Sunday 22 June but there are fewer than 100 places are left.
+The [Norman Cole Penistone 10K](https://pfrac.co.uk/races/penistone-10k) on Sunday 22 June has once again sold out well in advance, and there will be no places available on the day.